diyaahhhhh/30-days-Python/README.md/Day 8/README.md

-# Day 8: Python 30 Days Coding Challenge - "Find the Largest of Three Numbers"
+# Day 8: "Find the Largest of Three Numbers"

 **Task**:
 Write a Python program to find the largest of three numbers entered by the user.